Tattoo removal: Risks

-Although laser treatment is well known and often used to remove tattoos, unwanted side effects of laser tattoo removal include the possibility of discoloration of the skin such as hypopigmentation (white spots, more common in darker skin) and hyperpigmentation (dark spots) as well as textural changes - these changes are usually not permanent when the Nd:YAG is used but it is much more likely with the use of the 755 nm Alexandrite, the 694 nm Ruby and the R20 method.
+Although laser treatment is well known and often used to remove tattoos, unwanted side effects of laser tattoo removal include the possibility of discoloration of the skin such as hypopigmentation (white spots, more common in darker skin) and hyperpigmentation (dark spots) as well as textural changes.
+These changes are usually not permanent when the Nd:YAG is used but it is much more likely with the use of the 755 nm Alexandrite, the 694 nm Ruby and the R20 method.
 Very rarely, burns may result in scarring, but this usually only occurs when patients do not properly care for the treated area.
 Occasionally, "paradoxical darkening" of a tattoo may occur when a treated tattoo becomes darker instead of lighter.
-This often occurs with white ink, flesh tones, pink, and cosmetic makeup tattoos.
+This may occur with white ink, flesh tones, pink, and cosmetic makeup tattoos.

 Some commercially available tattoo inks may contain organic pigments, also known as azo dyes.
 When these pigments are broken down via laser pyrolysis, the potential release of aromatic amine rings, a known carcinogen, into the body, could occur.
 This effect is theorized not to be isolated only to laser tattoo removal, but may also occur with solar radiation.

 Laser removal of traumatic tattoos may be dangerous depending on the substance of the material embedded in the skin.
 In one reported instance, the use of a laser resulted in the ignition of embedded particles of firework debris.